 Those dementia units in the Level 4 qualification are not a compulsory requirement to get that qualification as not everyone doing the qualification works with clients with dementia so therefore it cannot be made compulsory.
 Our understanding is that the contract that mandates these requirements is being reviewed to bring it more into line with the new pay equity legislation.

 Is this something that you would be looking at (making the 4 dementia units mandatory) in the future and is there a timeline for this?

 We are about to review the Careerforce programme leading to the New Zealand Certificate in Health and Wellbeing L4 so this is something that we will consider at a programme level then.

-Please bear with us as we have received over 5000 enquiries.
+To date, we have received over 5000 enquiries.
 Sometimes they are very difficult phone calls.
 We are taking time to listen to each individual and assess their qualification individually if it’s not a straight equivalent.
 Our pay equity equivalency team sometimes have to go back to the education providers to gain information.
 We can’t just assume that a qualification’s competency and outcomes are the same.
 It sometimes varies from provider to provider.

-Do carers need to have the actual NZQA qualification in health and wellbeing?
+For the aged care and support settlement, do carers need to have the actual NZQA qualification in health and wellbeing?